appneta/tcpreplay/docs/Win32Readme.txt

 Background:

 Tcpreplay is not a native Win32 application right now.
 Hence it requires the Cygwin. (http://www.cygwin.com).
-Cygwin creates a Linux-like on your Windows system which allows Linux/UNIX programs to run after a recompile.
+Cygwin creates a Linux-like environment on your Windows system which allows Linux/UNIX programs to run after a recompile.

 Tcpreplay supports numerous API's for sending packets depending on the operating system.
 Under Windows, the only supported method of sending